mehedimohammad213/mehedimohammad213/README.md

 ## Hi there 👋
 ### Thanks for visiting my profile.
-I'm a software engineer based in Melbourne.
+I'm a software engineer based in my educational background.

 ## How to reach me:
 - GitHub  : https://github.com/mehedimohammad213